-Fiction, poetry, reviews, public debate, visual art and video, all online from the Centre of New Writing.
+Poetry, fiction, reviews, public debate, visual art and video, all online from the Centre for New Writing.

 Students at The Centre of New Writing have responded to the global pandemic in their poetry, using their words to reflect the world in which we live and how their lives and broader society has been impacted by lockdown, by politics and by the way the human race has responded to this once-in-a-century event.

 Visit the site to read back issues, access archived fiction, poetry, non-fiction, reviews and the blog.

 During our submission period we welcome unpublished fiction (up to 6,000 words), poetry (up to 3 poems) and essays from both established and new writers.